Our Unique Approach

-So multilingualism has a direct impact on academic achievement and many other important outcomes.
+So our Spanish and Mandarin Chinese immersion model has a direct impact on academic achievement and many other important outcomes.

 At Pine Street School, we see technology as any tool that empowers the learner to broaden the expression of an idea (often artistically), innovate, solve a problem, learn something new, verify what they think they know, communicate and collaborate with others, and so much more.